 Goal completion helps you influence people’s actions

-LinkedIn is notoriously known for using the game mechanic of goal completion.
-When you log into LinkedIn, they show you a status bar showing you how much of your profile you have completed.
+LinkedIn is known for using the game mechanic of goal completion.
+When you log into LinkedIn, you see a status bar showing you how much of your profile you have completed.

 This status bar encourages users to get to 100%.
-And if you aren’t at 100%, they push you until you get there.
+And if you aren’t at 100%, it pushes you until you get there.

-Now although LinkedIn isn’t using this for SEO purposes, they could.
-For example, they could make users promote their resume on their blog, Twitter, Facebook and other social sites by making it a requirement to get to 100% completeness.
+Now, although LinkedIn isn’t using this for SEO purposes, it could.
+For example, it could make users promote their resumes on their blog, Twitter, Facebook and other social sites by making it a requirement to get to 100% completeness.
 And although most of those social links don’t help with SEO, they still help build your traffic.

 These users are then motivated to ensure that the content on the website is high in quality, or else they will lose control over their territory.

-Although videos games may seem like a waste of time, you can actually learn a lot from them.
+Although video games may seem like a waste of time, you can actually learn a lot from them.
 The video game industry isn’t a 10.3 billion dollar industry for no reason.

-They’ve figured out how to get you and millions of other people out there addicted to their games.
-So much so that you’ll actually stand in line overnight to get your hands on the latest gaming system.
+It has figured out how to get you and millions of other people addicted to its games so much so that you’ll actually stand in line overnight to get your hands on the latest gaming system.

-So take a page out of their book and start using game mechanics in your business.
-Not only can it help improve your SEO, but it can actually help you create a popular business… if you don’t believe me, just look at Four Square.
+So, take a page out of its book and start using game mechanics in your business.
+Not only can it help improve your SEO, but it can actually help you create a popular business.
+If you don’t believe me, just look at Four Square.